-This paper is also among the first to provide empirical evidence on the interplay between explicit financial incentives and social proximity.
-It is therefore related to the rich literature on the role of monetary and non-monetary incentives on the performance of agents.
-This literature encompasses studies in the 'standard setting' of firms in developed countries where output or productivity is measurable but worker effort is not.
-Close to the theme of this paper, Bandiera, Barankay and Rasul (2009) study the interplay of social connections and financial incentives in the context of worker productivity in a private firm in the United Kingdom.
+This paper is also related to the rich literature on the role of monetary and non-monetary incentives on the performance of agents.
+This body of work encompasses studies in the 'standard setting' of firms in developed countries where output or productivity is measurable but worker effort is not (Lazear, 2000).
+Bandiera et al. (2009) study the interplay of social connections and financial incentives in the context of worker productivity in a private firm in the United Kingdom.
 They find that when managers are paid fixed wages, they favour workers with whom they are socially connected; but when incentive pay is introduced, managers' efforts do not depend on social connections.
-Our paper is related to this paper, but as Bandiera, Barankay and Rasul (2011) point out, provision of incentives for pro-social tasks raise different issues compared to private tasks because of several reasons, including the possibility of crowding out.
-This literature also includes studies on incentives for teachers and health workers in developing countries, as surveyed in Kremer and Holla (2008) and Glewwe, Holla and Kremer (2009).
-There is also a body of literature looking at the role of agents' intrinsic motivation and identification with either the task at hand or the intended beneficiaries in reducing the need for explicit incentives (Akerlof and Kranton, 2005; Bénabou and Tirole, 2003; Besley and Ghatak, 2005).
+Our paper is related, but as Bandiera et al. (2011) point out, provision of incentives for pro-social tasks raise different issues compared to private tasks for several reasons, including the possibility of crowding out.
+This literature also includes studies on incentives for teachers and health workers in developing countries, as surveyed by Kremer and Holla (2008) and Glewwe et al. (2009).
+There are also studies looking at the role of agents' intrinsic motivation and identification with either the task at hand or the intended beneficiaries in reducing the need for explicit incentives (Akerlof and Kranton, 2005; Bénabou and Tirole, 2003; Besley and Ghatak, 2005).
 In a laboratory setting, Gneezy and Rustichini (2000) find non-monotonicities in the effect of incentive pay on effort.
-However, as Bandiera, Barankay and Rasul (2011) point out, there is little field-experimental evidence in this area.
-(Ashraf, Bandiera and Jack, 2012, is a recent exception.)
+However, as Bandiera et al. (2011) point out, there is little field-experimental evidence in this area, although Ashraf et al. (2012) is a recent exception.